mhartkorn/docker-teamspeak/README.md

 The TeamSpeak container will automatically launch on docker daemon startup or relaunch on failure unless it has been stopped; this is via docker's `--restart unless-stopped` option.

+## Restricted resource usage

+The TeamSpeak container is limited to 100m of RAM and, where supported, 100m of swap.
+Light testing suggests this is good enough for most personal TS servers (i.e. with less than 20 users).
+This can be adjusted by modifying the `--memory` option in `ts3-start.sh`.

+You may get a warning relating to limits on startup, for example:

+    WARNING: Your kernel does not support swap limit capabilities, memory limited without swap.

+This particular message means that RAM usage has been limited but swap has not.

+To remove the warnings and enforce the limits, follow the the instructions [in the Docker docs][docker-memory] to enable support in your kernel.

 ## Managing TeamSpeak's data

 The TeamSpeak server's data is stored in a data-only container called `teamspeak-data`.